 Combining this with information from the JEMS study alludes to the possibility to eliminating this decrease in 50 percent of those that suffer cardiac arrest.
 Therefore, cardiac arrest mortality may have the potential to be reduced by one-half simply through the prevention of early administration of epinephrine.
 In other words, average survival rates could rise to 36.8 percent.
 That means one in three lives could be saved, opposed to one in 5 or 8, depending on in-hospital and out-of-hospital settings.

 Review of ACLS Guidelines and New Protocols Are Critical to Reducing Mortality

-Early administration of epinephrine goes against AHA recommendations and diminishes the survival rate of those suffering cardiac arrest.
+Early administration of epinephrine goes against ILCOR recommendations and diminishes the survival rate of those suffering cardiac arrest.
 The statistics and prevalence can be overwhelming, but they boil down to two facts.
-First, health care professionals need to be aware of the AHA recommendations, even when they are in contrast to the facility guidelines.
+First, health care professionals need to be aware of the ILCOR recommendations, even when they are in contrast to the facility guidelines.
 Second, those that do know the guidelines have a duty to encourage change in their organizations.

 It may simply be that those making decisions regarding ACLS algorithms and protocols have not yet encountered the research on the adverse effects of early administration of epinephrine.

 Remember to sign up for your refresher course to learn more about the latest guidelines regarding epinephrine administration and ACLS today.
-Also, share this article to social media to help spread awareness about the problem of early administration of epinephrine that goes against AHA recommendations.
+Also, share this article to social media to help spread awareness about the problem of early administration of epinephrine that goes against ILCOR recommendations.